10 Questions With Katy Bryan, Financial Planner at Skylight’s Cleveland Office

 I love to grab a bite to eat at Crop.
 The food is amazing and it’s right in our building so it’s hard to resist.
 My favorite dish there is the Cropicana Bowl which is a Mexican chicken ball served with things like lettuce, cheese, sour cream – it’s absolutely delicious!

 You are very active in the community – what motivates you and how do you find the time to fit this all in?

 I love being part of a community and think it’s really important to give back.
 I tend to pick and volunteer for organizations that will also benefit my clients.
-For example, I’m on the board of two special needs organizations – Connecting for Kids and Medina Creative Housing.
+For example, I’m on the Executive Board of Connecting for Kids.
 Connecting for Kids does great work to provide education, programs, and support for families with questions or concerns about their child.
-Medina Creative Housing makes a real difference to the lives of people with disabilities by providing them with opportunities for independent living.

-It’s not always easy to fit everything in but I manage with the help of a very supportive husband and family.
-We work our schedules as best as we can as it’s so important to us both to support our community, but also find a balance for our family.
+It’s not always easy to fit everything in, but I manage with the help of a very supportive husband and family.
+We work our schedules as best as we can as it’s so important to us both to support our community and find a balance for our family.

 What’s the most interesting place you’ve ever visited and why?

 I don’t know about interesting, but definitely, the most beautiful place I’ve visited is Monterey in California.
 It has the most amazing coastlines of the Pacific Ocean.
 Funny, I wanted to be a marine biologist at one stage, so I guess you could say that I have a deep love for the sea!

 Hmm, that’s a tricky one.
 I had spiked hair in Junior high which would surprise a few people.
 Also for a short stint, I was a commercial model.
 It was great fun while it lasted!